 Luckily, since the perennial succulent remains short and cramped up, it does not need a lot of space to grow.
 Hence, any window sill will be able to fit your green bean-like planter.

 Anytime you buy a new potted house plant, it is extremely important that you learn about its watering requirements.
-This is because a majority of the indoor plant species are extremely sensitive to the amount of water that sits in their pots.
+This is because a majority of indoor plant species are extremely sensitive to the amount of water that sits in their pots.

 Some potted house plants, such as the snake plant, can go a whole month with minimum water, while plants like the indoor Bamboo Palm need to be flooded with water every other day to ensure healthy and long-lasting growth.